How to Install End Post Hardware for Cameo™ and Cameo Pulse™

 Your end post is the tension anchor for your fence.

-If hardware is installed incorrectly, you may experience:
+If hardware is not installed correctly, you may experience:

 When done correctly: